Performance and transmission in the Garden of Assam

 As well as the public performance, this project should lead to an edited volume, or special edition journal of papers from the conference surrounding questions of dance and representation, and/or an ‘Object in Focus’ British Museum Publication on the Vrindavani Vastra.

-‘Performance and transmission in the Garden of Assam’ is a collaboration between King's College London's Department of Music and the British Museum, brokered and supported by the Cultural Institute.
+‘Performance and transmission in the Garden of Assam’ is a collaboration between King's College London's Department of Music and the British Museum.
+It was supported by the university's Culture team.

-This project is part of the Cultural Institute’s Early Career Researchers scheme.
-Georgina Pope, PhD student in the Department of Music, has been mentored by Saoirse O'Toole, the Cultural Institute’s Knowledge Exchange Associate for the Dental Institute.
+This project is part of the Early Career Researchers scheme.
+Georgina Pope, PhD student in the Department of Music, has been mentored by Saoirse O'Toole, Knowledge Exchange Associate for the Dental Institute.